Accredited Career College in Modesto, CA

 Is there room to move up in the field?

 Being a valued dental assistant can lead to promotions.
-You may decide to get additional training or become a registered dental assistant by passing the State exam.
+You may decide to get additional training or become a registered dental assistant by passing the board exam(RDA.)
 A dental assisting job can also lead you to other careers in the dental office.
-Once you have experienced working in a dental office you may want to pursue a career in dentistry with more responsibilities such as a registered dental assistant, registered dental assistant in extended functions, dental hygienist or dentist.
+Once you have experienced working in a dental office you may want to pursue a career in dentistry with more responsibilities such as a registered dental assistant, registered dental assistant in extended functions (EF2), dental hygienist or dentist (DDS.)

 Is there job security as a Dental Assistant?